obolton/OBMenuBarWindow/README.md

 ## OBMenuBarWindow

-`OBMenuBarWindow` is an [NSWindow](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/ApplicationKit/Classes/NSWindow_Class/Reference/Reference.html) subclass that adds the ability to attach the window to an icon in the menu bar in OS X. It emulates much of the look and feel of [NSPopover](http://developer.apple.com/library/mac/#documentation/AppKit/Reference/NSPopover_Class/Reference/Reference.html) but retains the appearance and functionality of a regular window, including the title bar and traffic light controls.
-The user can drag the window to and from the menu bar icon to attach and detach it from the menu bar.
+OBMenuBarWindow is an [NSWindow](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/ApplicationKit/Classes/NSWindow_Class/Reference/Reference.html) subclass that adds the ability to attach the window to an icon in the menu bar in OS X.

+It emulates much of the look and feel of [NSPopover](http://developer.apple.com/library/mac/#documentation/AppKit/Reference/NSPopover_Class/Reference/Reference.html) but retains the appearance and functionality of a regular window, including the title bar and traffic light controls.
+You can drag the window to and from the menu bar icon to attach and detach it from the menu bar.

 ![Screenshot 1](http://docs.oliverbolton.com/OBMenuBarWindow/screenshot1.png)
 ![Screenshot 2](http://docs.oliverbolton.com/OBMenuBarWindow/screenshot2.png)